Diosdado Macapagal: Socio-economic program

 Free enterprise was restored with decontrol.
 The Five-Year Economic Program had been prescribed.
 Land reform abolishing tenancy had been launched.
-These were essential foundations for economic and social progress for the greatest number.
+These were essential foundations for economic and social progress.

-The essential foundations having been laid, attention must then be turned to the equally difficult task of building the main edifice by implementing the economic program.
-Although the success of Macapagal's Socio-Economic Program in free enterprise inherently depended on the private sector, it would be helpful and necessary for the government to render active assistance in its implementation by the citizens.
+With the essential foundations laid, attention must then be turned to the equally difficult task of building the main edifice by implementing the economic program.

+Such role of the government in free enterprise, in the view of Macapagal, required it;